 The adapted child might have learned to be fearful, compliant, anxious and helpless.
 On the other hand, the adapted child can be accommodating, cooperative and compliant.

 The free child can be wild, eccentric and inconsiderate, but also creative, curious and playful.

 When you communicate, you do it from one of the three ego states.
 Your feelings are the reason why you would choose an ego state over the other in a specific moment.

 You need all of our ego states in order to achieve balance.
 However, you need to be in control of them.
 The problems occur when your parent or child ego states control you.

 By understanding this theory, you can give yourself the choice of choosing your adult ego over parent or child ego and, as a consequence, create, develop and maintain better relationships.

-When you are in control of your emotions, feelings and behaviors and your ego is in adult state, you can access and utilize your parent and child states when you need them.
+When you are in control of your emotions, feelings and behaviours and your ego is in adult state, you can access and utilise your parent and child states when you need them.

 I hope this article has taught you what is transactional analysis, how to distinguish between the 3 ego states (parent, adult and child) and how to use this theory to gain a better understanding of your own thoughts, emotions and actions.
 Furthermore, by understanding what triggers your emotions and reactions, you will be able to be in control of them.

 If you have any questions, feel free to leave them below and I will be more that happy to answer them.